 Lafayette’s economy is hurting, as shown in the recent scary picture painted by new federal economic data.
 Any deterioration of the mall will exacerbate that, because every time a store struggles or closes, the mall ends up supporting fewer jobs and generating less tax revenue, both sales and property.
 And eventually if things get bad enough at the Johnston Street destination, it could start to hurt the retail potential and value of surrounding properties.

 Here’s the rub: The leases governing inline spaces in Acadiana Mall, like most malls, include co-tenancy agreements that allow tenants to reduce the rent they pay or rework terms of their leases if anchors or a certain number of tenants leave.
 Sears left the mall more than a year ago, and two more anchors, Macy’s and JCPenney, have shuttered stores throughout the country in recent years and are still struggling.
 Both will announce additional closures in the next two months.
 Adding salt to the wound, just this month sister retailers Gap, Gap Kids and Banana Republic departed the mall.
-(JCPenney and Dillard’s own their spaces; because CBL & Associates owned the Macy’s spot, it likely was part of the Namdar deal, real estate sources tell me.)
+(JCPenney and Dillard’s own their spaces; because CBL & Associates owned the Macy’s spot before defaulting on the loan, it likely was part of the Namdar deal, real estate sources tell me.)

 On the bright side: Fast-fashion Swedish retailer H&M appears to be heading to Acadiana Mall, according to a December lease document filed in the parish courthouse on Jan.
 23, after the sale.
 H&M, which has stores in New Orleans, Gretna, Houma, Shreveport and Monroe, and is opening one in Baton Rouge this year, will lease approximately 19,000 square feet.